gabkov/negative-joy/README.md

 # negative-joy

-Floating and draggable cup with the famous meme Yoba and if you tap it you got a funny message from him.
+Floating and draggable bottlecap with the famous meme Yoba and if you tap it, it flips and you got a funny message from him.
 For the emotion detection I used Azure Cognitive Services.
 It can detect:
  - anger